Get,

 Vrikshasana is a common standing posture.
 It is the first standing balancing posture that most beginners learn.5 This one-legged pose has various benefits as follows:

-1. Benefits of Vrikshasana for Conditions Causing Stability Issues:
+1. Benefits of Vrikshasana for Conditions Causing Stability Issues

 Being balanced in your body is very essential to have a sense of stability.
 Vrikshasana may help improve the strength of the muscles that help one keep erect and balanced.
 The extended arms in this posture help challenge the muscles that control body position.
 Vrikshasana may specifically stimulate the abductor group of muscles of the hip joint, which are the muscles that help move the thigh away from the body.
 This group includes the superior gluteus maximus, gluteus minimus and medius.
 This benefit is obtained even if the tree pose is done with wall support, using one or both arms for the support.
 It may prove to be valuable to beginners in the field of Yoga, who have stability issues.

-2. Benefits of Vrikshasana for Depression and Anxiety:
+2. Benefits of Vrikshasana for Depression and Anxiety

-It may be beneficial in calming down the entire nervous system bringing about a sense of relaxation.2 It may be valuable in improving the proprioception ability of a person, which is the ability to sense the body’s movements, position and action.8 Vrikshasana also helps to improve concentration, generate calm and balance the nervous system.
+It may be beneficial in calming down the entire nervous system bringing about a sense of relaxation.2 It may be valuable in improving the proprioception ability of a person, which is the ability to sense the body’s movements, position, and action.8 Vrikshasana also helps to improve concentration, generate calm and balance the nervous system.

 Due to this effect, it may help in conditions like depression and anxiety.
 In these conditions, the levels of a stress hormone called cortisol is elevated.
 Studies have demonstrated reduced levels of cortisol in those who practice yoga such as vrikshasana.5

-3. Benefits of Vrikshasana for Concentration:
+3. Benefits of Vrikshasana for Concentration

-4. Benefits of Vrikshasana for Sciatica:
+4. Benefits of Vrikshasana for Sciatica

 Vrikshasana calms and relaxes the central nervous system and stretches the entire body.
-It strengthens the legs and opens the hips and improves your neuromuscular coordination and endurance.
+It strengthens the legs opens the hips and improves your neuromuscular coordination and endurance.
 It may thus be helpful for those who suffer from sciatica (nerve pain in the leg).2,4

-5. Other benefits of Vrikshasana:
+5. Other Benefits of Vrikshasana

 • It may help increase confidence and self-esteem in self-conscious individuals due to its calming relaxing effect.2